OpenSecuritySummit/oss2018/content/outcomes/tracks/OWASP-Projects/working-sessions/owasp-top-5-machine-learning-risks.md

 ---

-### Why Must We Now Address Machine Learning Risks
+### Why Must We Address Machine Learning Risks

-Machine learning and deep learning are now a vital part of critical systems like self-driving cars, advanced authentication and automated detection of lesions/tumors.
-However, research shows that such technologies have inherent risks originated from the process of how the models are being learnt or used.
+Machine learning and deep learning are a vital part of critical systems such as self-driving cars, advanced authentication, and automated detection of lesions/tumors.
+However, research shows that such technologies have inherent risks originating from the process of how the models are being learnt or used.

 ### What is Machine Learning?

-ML is the ability to program computer to do something without it being explicitly being told what to do.
+ML is the ability to program a computer to do something without it being explicitly being told what to do.

 1. First, we need data.
-The data is split between two sets, for instance, as follows.
-70% of the data is put into the training set.
-The other 30% of the data is put into the testing set.
+The data is split between two sets, as follows:
+ - 70% of the data is put into the training set
+ - 30% of the data is put into the testing set.

 2. Next, the learning algorithm is created, the system is trained using the training dataset to produce suitable outcomes, and performance is evaluated using the testing dataset.

 ### What are the Main Security Concerns for ML?